inmcm/xoodoo/README.md

 GO111MODULE=on go get -u github.com/inmcm/xoodoo
 ```

+## Command-line Tools
+For examples using this package to process files using the Xoodyak LWC primitives see [xoodyak-tools](https://github.com/inmcm/xoodyak-tools) for cross-platform, command-line tools.

 ## Quickstart
 If you need just the LWC defined Xoodyak hashing or AEAD operating modes, examples are given below.
 For other uses of this package, please consult the documentation.